What is Capitalization Rate (Cap Rate)?

 Cap Rate Example

 John is an investor looking to buy an investment property.
-From taking his real estate courses, he remembers that the capitalization rate is an effective metric in evaluating real estate properties.
+From taking real estate courses, he remembers that the capitalization rate is an effective metric in evaluating real estate properties.
 John identifies three properties with their respective expenses, annual income, and market values:

 After doing the calculations for the properties above, John realizes that Property C returns the highest cap rate.

 In a simple world, John may base his purchase on the rate alone.
-However, it is just one of many metrics that can be used to access the return on commercial real estate property.
+However, it is just one of many metrics that can be used to assess the return on commercial real estate property.
 Although cap rate gives a good idea of a property’s theoretical return on investment, it should be used in conjunction with other metrics such as the gross rent multiplier, among many others.
 Therefore, other metrics should be used in conjunction with the capitalization rate to gauge the attractiveness of a real estate opportunity.